cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/string-functions.md

 _`start_Location`_\
 Start location from where the search will start

-If CHARINDEX does not find _expressionToFind_ within _expressionString_, CHARINDEX will return 0.
+If CHARINDEX doesn't find _expressionToFind_ within `expressionString`, CHARINDEX will return 0.

 #### **Example 1**